jnozzi/cocoadev.com/markdown/NewToCocoaXMLTree.md

 ----

-try file:///Developer/Examples/Foundation/General/XMLBrowser
+try file:///Developer/Examples/Foundation/XMLBrowser

-*Anyone else notice that in Safari, clicking on file:// General/URLs doesn't do anything, but if you enter it in the address field it opens?*
+*Anyone else notice that in Safari, clicking on file:// URLs doesn't do anything, but if you enter it in the address field it opens?*

 **Yeah, it's actually enough of a problem to be annoying (but not frustrating).
-Workaround: drag the link to the address bar. --General/JediKnil**
+Workaround: drag the link to the address bar. --JediKnil**

 ----

-You can also use General/IconaraDOM, which is more like NSXML, but works on 10.2 and 10.3. --Theo
+You can also use IconaraDOM, which is more like NSXML, but works on 10.2 and 10.3. --Theo